sporto/elm-tutorial/en/08-edit/01-plan.md

 (7) `Main.Update` routes the `SaveSuccess` message to `Players.Update`.

 (8) In `Players.Update` we update the `players` model and return it.
-This flows back to Html.App (9).
+This flows back to Html.program (9).

-(10) Then Html.App will render the application with the updated model.
+(10) Then Html.program will render the application with the updated model.